DraganErak1331/DraganErak1331/README.md

 ## Hi there 👋

 I'm Dragan Erak, a computer science graduate, and i am looking for opportunies to become a junior software developer.
 I am very motivated, driven, and have been coding projects in my spare time.<br>
-🌱 I’m currently learning more relating to the MERN(MongoDB, Express, React, NodeJS) stack.<br>
+🌱 I’m currently learning more relating to .Net Core.<br>
 🔭 I’m currently working on a Todo List app that allows you to add and keep track of todo list items.<br>
 📫 How to reach me: draganerak21@gmail.com